If you’re in the majority that wants to cosplay without breaking your wallet then definitely check out this post about used cosplay for sale!

 You can also try selling your used cosplay in large, international cosplay market groups.
 But it’s not worth it in my opinion.
 Because that would require you to ship the costume and since the buyer cannot try before they buy, it’ll complicate things for the both of you.

-As well, you could potentially sell your costume on Etsy and Aliexpress but you’d have to set up an account and I think that’s too much work to sell off a used cosplay.
-So stick to your local cosplay BST groups, and perhaps try Craigslist and Kijiji for selling your costume as a last resort!
+As well, you could potentially sell your costume on Etsy and Aliexpress.
+But you’d have to set up an account and I think that’s too much work to sell off a used cosplay.

 Awesome tips to sell your used cosplay for sale